jppelteret/dealii-weak_forms/README.md

 # Class documentation
 ---------------------
+The source code documentation for this project can be found at https://jppelteret.github.io/dealii-weak_forms/index.html.

-Some documentation for the user-interactive classes and some details of how they can be used are found [here](doc/readme/classes.md).
+As the Doxygen documentation is incomplete, some more informative documentation for the user-interactive classes and some details of how they can be used are found [here](doc/readme/classes.md).